 Shiva, a Linux micropatching system for ELF was developed with funding from the Defense Advanced Research Projects Agency (DARPA) AMP program (Assured Micro Patching) https://www.darpa.mil/program/assured-micropatching.
 Shiva aims to advance the state of binary patching in Linux and emerged into the AMP program with aggressive goals, all of which have come into fruition.
 Shiva is still in early development, and requires extensive work on various components and ports to other architectures.
-Shiva (forked from https://github.com/elfmaster/shiva) was tailored to meet the needs of NASA, and has full support for AArch64 architecture, currently supporting PIE Elves in AArch64 Linux.
+Shiva (forked from https://github.com/elfmaster/shiva) was tailored to meet the needs of NASA, and has full support for Linux (AArch64 and X86_64).
+Tested on Ubuntu Linux 18, 20, 22, 24.

 https://github.com/advanced-microcode-patching/shiva https://github.com/advanced-microcode-patching/shiva_user_manual "Revolutionizing ELF Binary Patching With Shiva" at Defcon 31 elfmaster[at]arcana-research.io